everrosales/microTyper/README.md

 *targetId* is the DOM element who's innerHTML will be typed in.
 I suggest setting targetId to a span's Id to have in line typing.

 *text* is an array of text that you want microTyper to type for you.
-For example 'text = ["type me first", "type me second", "type me third"]' will first set the target's innerHTML to '"type me first"', delete it, then type '"type me second"' and so forth.
+For example `text = ["type me first", "type me second", "type me third"]` will first set the target's innerHTML to `type me first`, delete it, then type `type me second` and so forth.

 *speed* is the time between keystrokes.
 Making this lower will cause microTyper to start to type faster, and vice versa.

 *pause* is the time you want microTyper to wait before deleting and starting to type the next element in the array.

-*loop* is a boolean value indicating whether you want microTyper to loop typing or just go through the entire array once. 'loop = true' will cause microTyper to cycle through the elements in the array forever.
+*loop* is a boolean value indicating whether you want microTyper to loop typing or just go through the entire array once. `loop = true` will cause microTyper to cycle through the elements in the array forever.